viscountfam/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    The two parts or Express that we've learned about this week are the server and the router.
+The server establishes the port that will be used and deals with incoming requests.
+The router handles requests that are aimed at the specific route that it is tasked with maintaining

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+    Middleware is a funciton that intercepts a process in progress and executes some sort of routine to check or alter data before passing it on to the initial target or the process or more middleware

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+    A resource is a value that is returned from the database

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+    We can help a client know that a request was successful by passing it the requested data or a success code.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+    We can partition our application into sub-application by splitting our server into multiple routers that each handle a few specific endpoints

 ## Minimum Viable Product

-- [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+- [x] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
-- [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+- [x] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to:

-- [ ] Perform CRUD operations on _projects_ and _actions_.
+- [x] Perform CRUD operations on _projects_ and _actions_.
 When adding an action, make sure the `project_id` provided belongs to an existing `project`.
 If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
-- [ ] Retrieve the list of actions for a project.
+- [x] Retrieve the list of actions for a project.

 Please read the following sections before implementing the Minimum Viable Product, they describe how the database is structured and the files and methods available for interacting with the data.